bnarath/translator-using-transformer-from-scratch/README.md

 **Byte Pair Encoding (BPE)**
 BPE works in two main steps:
 1. **Find the most frequent consecutive token pairs**.
-2. **Assign a new token ID** to the pair and replace any occurrences of the original tokens with the new ID.
+2. **Assign a new token ID** to the pair and replace any subsequent occurrences of the original tokens with the new ID.

 With each merge, the vocabulary grows, and the corpus is compressed.